Edge-IVIEW/iEdge/README.md

 This document is for the latest iEdge AI **0.1 beta release and later**.
   - LTS release: 0.1 beta release

-- Please download our ISO at:
+- Please download our ISO at: [link 01](https://iedge.s3-ap-southeast-1.amazonaws.com/jetson_nano_edge_ai.zip)
-- After successfully downloaded, boot your SD card with [Rufus](https://rufus.ie/) or other tool.
+- After successfully downloaded, unzip to get file image and boot your SD card with [Rufus](https://rufus.ie/) or other tool.
 ![](https://i.imgur.com/TOy3OT1.png)

 Wait 5-10 minutes to success and unplug SD device.